 K. Latham.
 Indigenous Dogsledding in the Western Region of Arctic North America.
 (Co-supervisor with Robert Losey, successful candidacy examination June 4, 2020).

-I am on sabbatical until 30 June 2020, but can be reached by email (email@example.com) and can answer questions about forthcoming 2020 fall classes, ANTHR 256:A1 (Alberta Archaeology) and ANTHR 486/586:A1 (Human Journeys--Migration & Anthropology), focusing on migrations in history and prehistory, with their lessons for one of the most pressing issues in the human career today.
-Basic course information at: https://drive.google.com/drive/folders/13AUM2IYSeH7o6rjrr1JEZ8W800EJtONP
+I can be reached by email (firstname.lastname@example.org) to answer questions about forthcoming 2021-2022 fall classes, ANTHR 256:A1 (Alberta Archaeology) and ANTHR 486/586:A1 (Anthropology & the Anthropocene), focusing on modern day relevance of the human past, with lessons for the most pressing issues in the human career today.

 Introduction to Alberta's past as reconstructed by archaeology.Fall Term 2021

 A survey of prehistory and cultural development in North America.
-Prerequisite: ANTHR 206 or consent of Department.Winter Term 2021 Winter Term 2022
+Prerequisite: ANTHR 206 or consent of Department.Winter Term 2022

 Consult the Department for the specific topics offered and any recommended courses to be completed prior to registering.Fall Term 2021